Course Descriptions

 A foundational course providing an overview of financing for behavioral health services in the United States.
 The primary focus of the course will be public funds through the Centers for Medicare & Medicaid Services (CMS) and the Substance Abuse & Mental Health Services Administration (SAMHSA) with some examination of the private insurance system.
 Parity is an important part of any funding discussion and will be considered as we delve into the payment for care.

-ADPP-511-10 Comparative Approaches to Addiction Policy (2 credits, second Summer)
+ADPP 6021-10 Comparative Approaches to Addiction Policy (2 credits)

 This course provides an overview of international approaches to alcohol, drug and other addictions policy, to include liberalized policies in Western European countries, as well as countries that employ punitive responses to drug use.
 The influence international treaties have on drug policies across the globe will also be explored.